Tinkerforge/doc/en/source/Hardware/Master_Extensions/WIFI_Extension.rst

    :align: center
    :target: ../../_images/Extensions/extension_wifi_encryption_wpa_enterprise.jpg

-TODO: For WEP: ssid, key and key index, if key index unknown it is likely 1.
+For WEP enter the key and the key index.
+If the key index is unknown it is likely 1.

 .. image:: /Images/Extensions/extension_wifi_encryption_wep.jpg
    :scale: 100 %